NiklasRosenstein/gin/packages/helm-v1alpha1/README.md

-This package provides the `HelmChart` Gin custom resource for render Helm charts.
-It invokes the `helm pull` command to fetch the chart, then `helm template` to render the chart and return the resulting Kubernetes manifests to Gin.
+This package provides the `HelmChart` Gin custom resource for rendering Helm charts.
+It uses the `helm pull` command to fetch the chart and `helm template` to render it, returning the resulting Kubernetes manifests to Gin.

 ## Usage